mendix/docs/content/developerportal/deploy/private-cloud-supported-environments.md

 {{% /alert %}}

 {{% alert type="warning" %}}
-We stongly recomment to use the [NGINX Ingress Controller](https://kubernetes.github.io/ingress-nginx/), even in case other Ingress controllers or OpenShift Routes might be available.
+We strongly recommend using the [NGINX Ingress Controller](https://kubernetes.github.io/ingress-nginx/), even if other Ingress controllers or OpenShift Routes are available.

-NGINX Ingress can be used to deny access to sensitive URLs, add HTTP headers, enable compression and cache static content.
+NGINX Ingress can be used to deny access to sensitive URLs, add HTTP headers, enable compression, and cache static content.
 NGINX Ingress is fully compatible with [cert-manager](https://cert-manager.io/), removing the need to manually manage TLS certificates.

 These features will likely be required once your application is ready for production.